AymanLyesri/hyprland-conf/README.md

 # Tips

 - Most functionalities have associated [keybinds](https://github.com/AymanLyesri/hyprland-conf/blob/master/.config/hypr/configs/keybinds.conf).
 Check them out!
+- When adding new wallpapers, be sure to run wallpaper reducer script to reduce there sizes.

-- If you encountered a problem even if its small, be sure to open an issue am happy to help :)
+> **Important:** If you encountered any problem even if its small, be sure to open an issue am happy to help :)

 # Additional Notes

 - I use **Dvorak**, so QWERTY users might face some issues.
-- The **numpad** buttons are remapped as number keys using [evremap](https://github.com/wez/evremap) due to a broken laptop keyboard.
-- I’ve included my personal **mobile wallpapers**, which I use on Android with [Wallpaper Changer](https://play.google.com/store/apps/details?id=de.j4velin.wallpaperChanger).

 # Visuals